wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 <hr>
 **Jana Aizupe & Company** · *enchilada*

 Three Enchiladas are here to invite you to the BEST TECHNO PARTY of your life!
-Get your wigs ready (or make one with us during the afternoon) and join us at *about 3.30pm* for an unforgettable dance.
+Get your wigs ready (or make one with us during the afternoon) and join us *about 3.30pm* for an unforgettable dance in the Theatre.

 Jana is a working-class theatre artist based in West Midlands, primarily working through devising, movement, and film.